molinsp/smash-cmu/Simulations/CoverageAndBridgeScenes/readme.txt

        the C++ implementation of the bridge algorithm calculation.
 The results should be the same.

-    The source code for the plugins is in smash-cmu\Simulations\CoverageAndBridge\DronePlugins.
+    The source code for the plugins is in smash-cmu\Simulations\SimulationFramework.

     Moving the locations of the laptop and the people on the scene can also be useful to check different behaviors.